Murder of Sandeela Kanwal: Crime and punishment

 The killer's wife called police after leaving the house because she heard screaming in a language incomprehensible to her.
 Rashid experienced a seizure upon his arrest and was jailed after being hospitalized briefly.
 The arrest warrant stated that the father said that the divorce caused the family to lose honor.

 Due to Rashid's lack of English fluency, he had a court-appointed translator.
-He expressed a desire to follow Islamic dietary laws while in the county jail.
+He also followed Islamic dietary laws while in the county jail.
 In the trial Rashid's legal team admitted that he committed homicide, but stated that he had no plans to do so and was only spurred by momentary anger.
 Rashid's lawyers argued that it was not an honor killing.

 Rashid was convicted of felony and malice murder and aggravated assault in May 2011, a decision that took jurors four hours.
-He got a life imprisonment sentence with parole eligibility.
+He received a life imprisonment sentence with parole eligibility.
 Rashid appealed his conviction on the basis that it was wrong for jurors to review footage of his interviews held at a police station.
 In 2013 the Georgia Supreme Court upheld Rashid's conviction.